B2B lead generation: definition and stakes

 Retargeting and smart follow-up

-Retargeting transforms a passive visitor into an active lead.
+Retargeting turns a passive visitor into an active lead.

-• Google Ads: retarget visitors who viewed a key page on your website or your competitors’ sites.
+- Google Ads: retarget visitors who viewed a key page on your site or your competitors’ sites.

-• Email: follow up with leads who downloaded content but did not go further.
+- Email: follow up with leads who downloaded content but didn’t take a next step.

 Automation and AI: saving time without losing the human touch

-Automating does not mean dehumanizing.
-The goal is to eliminate repetitive tasks to leave more room for relationship building.
+Automating doesn’t mean removing the human element.
+The goal is to eliminate repetitive tasks so there’s more space for actual relationship-building.

 Useful workflows